MVS operating system

 IBM z Systems - Operating Systems

-IBM z Systems servers are supported by a multitude of operating systems, such as z/OS, z/OS.e, z/VSE, TPF, Linux on z Systems and the z/VM hype
+IBM operating systems for z Systems mainframes include z/OS, z/VSE, TPF, Linux on z Systems and z/VM

-The Operating System Handbook or, Fake Your Way Through Minis and Mainframes by Bob DuCharme MVS.
-Table of Contents
+The Operating System Handbook or, Fake Your Way Through Minis and Mainframes by Bob DuCharme MVS